Fibonacci search technique

-Fibonacci search is derived from Golden section search, an algorithm by Jack Kiefer (1953) to search for the maximum or minimum of a unimodal function in an interval.
+Fibonacci search can also have an advantage in searching data stored in certain structures, such as on a magnetic tape, where seek times are heavily dependent on the distance from the current head position.
+It is derived from Golden section search, an algorithm by Jack Kiefer (1953) to search for the maximum or minimum of a unimodal function in an interval.

 Algorithm

+The Fibonacci search technique works by first finding the smallest Fibonacci number that is greater than or equal to the length of the array.
+Let this Fibonacci number be $F_m$.
+The algorithm then uses the preceding Fibonacci numbers, $F_{m-1}$ and $F_{m-2}$, to probe the array at an index, narrowing the search space in each step.
+The size of the step decreases at each iteration according to the Fibonacci sequence.

 Let k be defined as an element in F, the array of Fibonacci numbers. n = Fm is the array size.
 If n is not a Fibonacci number, let Fm be the smallest number in F that is greater than n.